mastrojs/mastrojs.github.io/data/guide/publish-website.md

 ---
-title: Publish your static website
+title: Publish your website
 ---

-To publish your website to the internet, we need to:
+You can publish your website to the internet directly from within _VS Code_ – without leaving your browser.

-1. Enable _GitHub Pages_ on your GitHub repository (this only needs to be done once)
-2. Generate the static site (this creates a new `docs/` folder with all the public files)
-3. Save changes to GitHub

 :::tip
 ## Alternative option: CI/CD pipeline